hardcore-sushi/async-psec/README.md

     //connect to another PSEC node listening on 10.152.152.10:7530 let stream = TcpStream::connect("10.152.152.10:7530").await.unwrap();

-    let mut psec_session = Session::new(stream); //wrap the TcpStream into a PSEC session psec_session.do_handshake(&identity).await?; //perform the PSEC handshake
+    let mut psec_session = Session::from(stream); //wrap the TcpStream into a PSEC session psec_session.do_handshake(&identity).await?; //perform the PSEC handshake

     //encrypt a message, obfuscate its length with padding then send it